Azure/blackbelt-aks-hackfest/labs/day1-labs/08-migrate-mongo-to-cosmos.md

 	web     LoadBalancer   10.0.115.59    <your external ip>   8080:30112/TCP   12d
 	```

-* Submit some new ratings and validate in the CosmosDB Data Explorer.
+* Submit some new ratings and validate the same in the CosmosDB Data Explorer.
 You should see the number of ratings documents increase
 * Delete the MongoDB pod

 	Just for the fun of it, delete your MongoDB pod and ensure your app is now fully migrated to a PaaS-based data layer.